 Does the process economic values, above zero, match with the regions identified in the last question?

-How waste economic values are distributed?
-Are maximum and minimum value reasonable when you compare with the process?
+How are waste economic values distributed?
+Are maximum and minimum values reasonable when you compare them with the process?

 Note: A warning message can appear as no scenario was run before.
 Just press ok, check your block model and proceed to set up your project.